saifuzzafar/solana_dapp_with_flutter/README.md

 ### AlreadyUnStaked
 Occurs if the user attempts to claim or unstake when they have already unstaked.

+## Future Scope

+1. Implement login with Phantom Wallet across all platforms: iOS, Android, and Web.
+2. Anchor instructions to communicate with solana blockchain.
+3. Expand staking features to include additional functionality and user benefits.

 ---

 ## Example Flutter Template